 Task #1: Special Integers The Perl Weekly Challenge 195 wants us to count Special Integers within a given range.
 It defines Special Integers as those with no repeating digits.

-This sets @ARGV with -A and loops over it with -o.
+with -A and loops over it with -o.
 Use a regexp to find duplicate digits.
-If none, increment magic print-at-end variable $RESULT:
+If none, increment magic print-at-end variable $R

 Task #2: Most Frequent Even It wants us to count the even numbers and display the most frequent.
 If it's a tie, as in the 3rd example, we shall display the smallest most frequent.